Reading Logs · seinen

 Timing & Again

-“Timing” might not have the best art, but I assure you it has one of the most beautiful stories out there (and it is surely not a bitch).
-In facts, it is one of the best webtoons I read in recent years.
+“Timing” might not have the best art, but I assure you it has one of the most beautiful stories out there.
+In fact, it is one of the best webtoons I read in recent years.

-A warning for those who love beautiful arts, the drawing might appall you.
-But if you can take some time to read and put outer appearance behind.
-I promise you this series is seriously thrilling and may invoke your curiosity till the last page.
-The plot is deep and can be rather mind blowing.
-The story is, as I said earlier, beautiful.
+While the art might not be everyone’s preference, this series is seriously thrilling and may invoke your curiosity till the last page.
+The plot is deep and can be rather mind-blowing.

 Its sequel, “Again” has a much improved drawing.
-This time, the story introduces a group people who cheated deaths, and will cheat times and again, even if it means killing innocent souls to achieve it.
-A man, who can always position himself in a safe spot to avoid dangers, has to protect his immigrant pregnant wife from the ferocity of the group.
+This time, the story introduces a new group of people who cheated deaths and will cheat times and again, even if it means killing innocent souls to achieve it.
+A man, who has an ability to avoid dangers, has to protect his immigrant pregnant wife from the ferocity of the group.
 The story can be a tearjerker, just a heed.

-Each titles have around 30 chapters, and I gobbled them in one go.
-What amazes me from these series are most chapters are short but they somehow deep that it feels like so many things happen in only a few panels.
+Each title has around 30 chapters (I gobbled them in one go).
+Most chapters are short but rich that it feels like so many things happen in only a few panels.

-If anything, tho, the plots (of both series) can be confusing.
-Especially with all those time jumps and handful of characters.
-But I still think they, in a way, make sense.
-I seriously think that Kang Full, the man who penned these series, is genius.
-As expected from the first generation webtoon artist,
+The plots (of both series) can be confusing especially with those many charactes and time jumps.
+But they, in a way, make sense.
+I seriously think that Kang Full, the man who penned this series, is a genius–as expected from a first-generation webtoon artist.

-Will I read again?
+Will I read them again?
 Yes, definitely a yes.

 Horror, Mystery, Supernatural, Tragedy